zeckdude/code-references/javascript/notes.md

 // The name comes from the function literal and not from the name of the variable to which it is assigned console.log(thirdFunction.name); // "fourthFunction"
 ```

+#### Scope within a function
+Some things to keep in mind when declaring variables and functions within a function:

+1. Variables within a function are accessible (in scope) from their point of declaration until the end of the function
+2. Inner named functions are accessible (in scope) anywhere within the enclosing function.
+This is known as *hoisting*.

+#### Native function parameters
+There are a few native function parameters which are useful:

+1. `arguments` - A collection of all passed arguments to the function
+2. `this` - The reference to the object upon which the function is invoked, a.k.a. the *function context*

+#### Invoking Functions
+There are several different ways to invoke a function.
+Depending on which way the function is invoked, the *function context* is determined.

+1. As a top-level function.
+  * The context is the global object since all top-level functions are actually methods of the global object (`window`).
+2. As a method of an object
+  * The context is the object owning the method
+3. As a method of a constructor
+  * The context is the newly created object, made via the constructor function.
+4. Via `apply()` or `call()`
+  * The context is whatever object we supply to the `apply()` or `call()` methods as the first argument.